neutron-org/neutron-docs/versioned_docs/version-1.0/neutron/modules/interchain-txs/overview.md

 ## Failed interchain txs

 Not every interchaintx executes succesfully on a remote network.
-Some of them fails to execute with errors and then you get ibc acknowledgement with `Error` type.
-In this case, in order to get additional details about the transaction parameters as well as details about the error, you can use the commands `<binary> q interchain-accounts host packet-events <channel-id> <seq-id>`
+Some of them fail to execute with errors and then you get ibc acknowledgement with `Error` type.
+In this case, in order to get additional details about the transaction parameters as well as details about the error, you can use the command:
+`<binary> q interchain-accounts host packet-events <channel-id> <seq-id>`
 Where:

 - `binary` is a binary on the chain you are working with
 - `channel-id` is the id of the channel on the host side of the interchain accounts